 We receive compensation from our advertising partners for links on the blog.
 Here’s our full Advertiser Policy.

-Chase bank has just raised the offer on the United MileagePlus® Explorer Card to 50,000 miles after spending $3,000 in 3 months.
+For a limited time, Chase bank has raised the offer on the United MileagePlus® Explorer Card to 50,000 miles after spending $3,000 in 3 months.
 Plus, you will also receive an additional 5,000 miles if you add an authorized user and they make a purchase in the same time period.

 Apply Now: United MileagePlus® Explorer Card